 2. Hacked/Impersonator Accounts: If you haven’t heard about the fake Twitter verification story, read up on it now.
 Don’t let fake accounts trick you into giving away personal information, or trust an online persona as if you know them in real life.
 Never give away personal information or details of your activities online, even if your friends and followers are the ones asking.
 Fake and impostor accounts are rampant on sites like LinkedIn, where fraudsters may amass a number of contacts in order to present themselves as legitimate business people.
 Be especially weary if your connections claim some sort of emergency that requires you to send money overseas, as this is a very common scam when email accounts are compromised by criminals.
 Use a strong password and multi-factor authentication if available to make it difficult for someone to access and takeover your account.

 3. Social Engineering Scams: Social engineering involves duping people into giving away confidential information, either about themselves or their company.
 Two common social engineering scams are spear phishing emails that appear to come from contacts and phishing emails that appear to come from companies.
 Both will look like they are coming from legitimate sources – maybe a friend, family member, or major business – but the intent is to get you to click on a malicious link.
 If you have an open or non-private profile, it is easy for social engineering scammers to use your information to use your own information against you.
-This is a common method of building trust and authenticating relationships in social engineering scams that can end up costing you or your company through the theft of personal information such as account details, or by downloading malware to your computer.
+This is a common method of building trust and authenticating relationships in social engineering scams that can end up costing you or your company through the theft of personal information such as account details, or by downloading Malware: Software that is intended to damage or disable computers and computer systems. to your computer.